stevegt/grid-cli/v2/doc/325-mount.md

 ## Overview

 In PromiseGrid, the concept of a mount handler module is vital for managing transitions between different trie structures, such as moving from a root or parent trie to a mounted child trie.
 This document explores how these transitions are managed and provides detailed examples of the process.
+It also explains why PromiseGrid does not use a UNIX-like global mount table.

 ## Sequence Matching and Handlers